 The SQL VARP Function is a SQL Aggregate Function that calculates the Statistical Variance for the population of total rows selected by the SQL SELECT Statement.
 The syntax of the SQL Server VARP Function is

-TIP: SQL VARP Function will only work on Numeric Columns and it ignores Nulls.
+TIP: SQL VARP Function only work on Numeric Columns, and it ignores Nulls.

 SQL VARP Function Formula

-The mathematical formulas behind the VARP function to calculate the Statistical Variance for the population in SQL Server is as shown below:
+The math formulas behind the VARP function to calculate the Statistical Variance for the population in SQL Server is

 --Calculating the Mean or Average Mean = Sum of each individual/Total number of items --Calculating the Statistical Variance Variance = ((OriginalValue – Mean)² + (OriginalValue – Mean)² +.... )/Total number of items

 For this VARP Function, We use the below shown data